 To find out more, call us on 07491 76293, email us at firstname.lastname@example.org or check out our Facebook page.

-Group and individual tuition is offered in a range of instruments with the timing of lessons being largely during after school hours and on Saturdays.
-This tuition is largely held in the network of schools, colleges and centres operated by our parent organisation, Donegal Education and Training Board.
-Some of our main performing groups are based in Letterkenny, and we have junior choirs based in Dungloe and Carrick.
+Group and individual lessons are offered in a range of instruments.
+Most lessons are after school hours and on Saturdays.
+This tuition is largely held in the network of schools, colleges and centres operated by our parent organisation, Donegal ETB.
+Most of our main performing groups are based in Letterkenny.
+We have a junior choir in Dungloe.
 We try and facilitate music tuition in all areas of the county.

 We’re a busy organisation!